fbpx

 (Wednesdays in Lent) – Kairos is an ancient Greek word that means “the right or opportune moment.”
 It has been used over the centuries to describe time for spiritual reflection, and even, to put it simply, “God’s time.”
 For the Wednesdays in Lent, we invite you to create space in your week to experience the Holy.

-2024 Kairos Offerings: This year we will offer a blended format for Kairos worship.
-We will hold Ash Wednesday and Maundy Thursday services in person at the church, and midweek Kairos video reflections via our church YouTube channel and Facebook page in the weeks between:
+2024 Kairos Offerings: This year we offered a blended format for Kairos worship.
+Ash Wednesday and Maundy Thursday services were held in person at the church, and midweek Kairos video reflections (“Home Videos”) were made available via our church YouTube channel and Facebook page in the weeks between.

 Trent Getaway Church Retreat